 Anuncios y noticias del gerente del centro Les Houches

-Below is my report from yesterday.
-It shows the strengths of this area.
-Although relatively low it is deeply shaded in the early season.
+Although relatively low, Les Houches is deeply shaded in the early months of the season.
 In combination with extensive snow-making and excellent piste management this allows it to offer reliable skiing conditions which attract race teams and instructor-training groups.
-And it is part of the iconic Chamonix region.
+And it is part of the iconic Chamonix region of course.

-For your information next season, Les Houches has many mountain restaurants.
-If you have gourmet inclinations you may like to sample the super Vieille Luges, the cool and stylish L'Hors Piste, both of which serve first-class food, while La Taniere has a wonderful atmosphere and a unique Argentinian buzz.
-A surprisingly large number of other mountain restaurants offer further choice at lower cost.
+Les Houches has many mountain restaurants.
+If you have gourmet inclinations you may like to sample the charming Vieille Luges, the cool and stylish L'Hors Piste, both of which serve first-class food, while La Taniere has a wonderful atmosphere and a unique Argentinian buzz.
+A surprisingly large number of other mountain restaurants offer alternatives at lower cost.
 At the bottom of the lifts there is the quirky Kitch Inn near the Bellevue cable-car, and the friendly and traditional bar-cafe Le Spot is just across the road.
-At the Prarion lift Eric Jaquier's very professional boulangerie which has expanded to become a welcome cafe-bar at the Prarion lift.
+At the Prarion lift Eric Jaquier's very professional boulangerie-patisserie has expanded to become a welcome cafe-bar.
 Perhaps arrive early and breakfast at one of these places before riding the first lift up to make the most of the best snow and the quietest pistes.
 It's a very effective tactic in busy periods like half-term and the Easter holidays.

 Último Reporte de Nieveveer reporte de nieve entero